094459/blog/content/newsletter/aws-open-source-news-and-updates-85.md

 [vscode-spoty-army](https://aws-oss.beachgeek.co.uk/z5) Gitpod is a great open source project that helps you to tun upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere, via the [OpenVSCode Server project](https://aws-oss.beachgeek.co.uk/z6).
 This project from Eng-Hwa Tan will help you to deploy an OpenVSCode Server for AWS Graviton2 (arm64) with spot instance using Amazon ECS.

 **cloudkeeper-ckui**
-[cloudkeeper-ckui](https://aws-oss.beachgeek.co.uk/z7) this project really impressed me last week and got me thinking should game designers be hired by all projects/organisations to help design their UI's.
+cloudkeeper-ckui this project really impressed me last week and got me thinking should game designers be hired by all projects/organisations to help design their UI's.
 Cloudkeeper is an open source project that indexes resources, captures dependencies and maps out your AWS infrastructure in a graph so that it’s understandable for a human.
 Raffa aka Picster shared news last week on Reddit about a new project he is working on, a UI for this project.
-Check out the [thread in Reddit](https://aws-oss.beachgeek.co.uk/z7), or the video that provides a glimpse of what you can see.

-{% youtube jOB0yUst2eg %}

 **Planet_Storm**